perevalovds/ofxAzureKinect/README.md

 4. Copy all DLLs from libs/azure_sdk to project's bin folder
 5. To use body tracking:
     - Uncomment #define USE_BODYTRACKER at ofxAzureKinectConfig.h
-    - Copy all DLLs from libs/azure_body_sdk to project's bin folder
+    - Copy all DLLs, PDB, JSON and XML from libs/azure_body_sdk to project's bin folder
     - Copy the cuDNN model file `dnn_model_2_0.onnx` from the Body SDK `tools` folder into your project's `bin` folder!
 6. Build as x64 (not 32 bit)